 - Partial protection against personal liability: A corporation or limited liability company (LLC) partially shields individuals (stockholders, directors and officers) from business liabilities such as loans, accounts payable, and legal judgments.
 We use the word “partially” because some courts have decided against completely shielding individual owners from personal liability, depending on their behavior and knowledge of the matter.
 On the other hand, the assets of the corporation or LLC may be protected if an individual is involved in a personal lawsuit or bankruptcy.

-- Transferable ownership: Owners of a corporation or LLC may easily transfer ownership interests to others, depending on specific state requirements and their own company agreements or bylaws.
+- Transferable ownership: Owners of a corporation or LLC may easily transfer ownership interests to others, depending on state requirements and their own company agreements or bylaws.

 - Taxation: Corporations are typically taxed at a lower rate than individuals.
 Corporations may also own shares in other corporations and resulting corporate dividends can be partially tax-free.
 If you have any doubts or want to explore tax questions, you should speak with a tax advisor.
 Our firm does not provide tax advice.